 Adaptive electrical capacitance volume tomography for real-time industrial process monitoring.

 Hierarchical model-order reduction of electromagnetic interaction models.

-Compatible discretizations of particle-in-cell plasma physics models.
+Compatible discretizations of kinetic plasma models.

 Wavelet-based adaptive antenna systems.